Muppets Most Wanted poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Muppets Most Wanted against these established plot points, we can identify how James Bobin utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Muppets Most Wanted within the comedy genre.

 James Bobin's Structural Approach